DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-6-ect-classroom-practice.md

 - Pose a question to the class.
 - Give time for pupils to think.
 This should be on their own.
 They might write down their ideas or thoughts in their books.
 - After a few minutes, ask pupils to talk in pairs.
 Pupil A goes first, followed by B. They should compare answers.
 Did they agree/disagree?
-- During this time, you should circulate and listen in to pairs’ answers to hear what they have understood or not.
+- During this time, you should circulate and listen in to pairs' answers to hear what they have understood or not.
 - Once pupils have had enough time to discuss the answer in pairs, bring the class back together and call on a few pupils to share their ideas from the pair with the class.
 - You can use this information to decide what to do next.
 If there are misconceptions or misunderstandings, you can intervene and maybe re-teach that part.
 If everyone has understood, you can move on to the next stage of the lesson.